Terry Miles: Coaching career

 Upon his retirement as a footballer, Miles became the coach and assistant manager of Wolstanton Park Rangers and then schoolboy coach for Port Vale.
-He left the club after they turned down his recommendation to sign a teenage Adrian Heath, though he remained a keen Vale fan.
+He left the club after they turned down his recommendation to sign a teenage Adrian Heath.
+He worked at a Michelin factory for 26 years and also played for the work's team.

+Personal life and death

+Miles married Maureen in 1960 following a long courtship; the couple had two daughters.
+Miles died on 27 June 2025, at the age of 88.